TheFifthRider/fate-slash-fate/docs/combat.md

 You can Concede during any Turn of the Exchange, even after an Action has been declared, as long as the dice have not yet been rolled.

-If you Concede, you receive 1FP!
+If you Concede, you receive 1 fate point, plus an additional fate point for each consequence you suffered during the conflict!